rensa/rensa.github.io/_posts/writing/2017-08-22-viz-data-without-research-question.md

 ---
-title: Leave your research question at the door when you visualise data
+title: Leave your research question at the door when you first visualise data
 layout: post
 category: writing
 tags: [data analysis]